sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 ## Git for Windows:
 - Setup with GitHub using SSH.
+- Use Git stuff from IDE or Text Editor or Terminal.

 ## Visual Studio Community 2026:
 - Download and Install Visual Studio Community 2026 with (All Components).